DominikWrobel/airmusic/info.md

 # Known problems with installation

-  - the device should be turned off when restarting Home Assistant
+  - the device should be turned off when restarting Home Assistant, needs more testing!
+If you get an error while the radio is off try turning it on to a internet radio station before restart.

 ![1](https://github.com/DominikWrobel/airmusic/assets/89667597/28fb6ac6-ef21-4552-a183-397a5ac08825)